skellis46/finger-pointing-moon/ongoing-notes.md

 Remembering dance and other things in the gaps
 See surveillance book about maps.
 Think of creating.
 Non-map.
 Anti-map.
 A place for things that don't fit on maps.
 Or think in relation to archives?
 Anti-archive.
 Non-archive.

+## edit bin

+>As long as we discuss objectives we cannot agree on objects.
+Since the discussion is potentially infinite, the only way to make science possible at all is to postulate the equivalence or fungibility of alternative objectives.
+It is therefore by denying or hiding the hierarchy of relevance among objectives that modern science establishes the hierarchy of relevance among objects.
+The distortion is thus imminent and indeed unavoidable.
+The established relevance is a sociological, or better, political, economic fact disguised as an epistemological evidence.
+The invisibility of the disguise is premised upon the credibility of the distortion.
+The distortion is made credible by creating in a systematic way credible illusions of correspondence with whatever is to be analyzed.
+Two procedures are used to produce such illusions: scale and perspective. [@santos_toward_2001 p.255]